outsidely/outsidely-geo/readme.md

 ### GET /validate/{validationtype}
 - Built as a generic way to have constrained system values.
-- Current validations: validationtype, activitytype, datatype, unitsystem, retired
+- Current validations: validationtype, activitytype, datatype, unitsystem, retired, primarytype

 ### Other CRUD